AidanLeRigolo/MPL/README.md

 This launches a window where you can:
 - Draw digits (0-9) with your mouse
-- Get instant predictions from the trained network
+- Get instant predictions from a pre-trained network
 - View confidence scores for each digit

 ### Pattern Classification